Goysa2/UnivariateDifferentiableOptimizationAlgorithms/README.md

 `Pkg.clone("https://github.com/Goysa2/UnivariateDifferentiableOptimizationAlgorithms.git")`

 ## How to use
-Open terminal in .julia/v0.6/UnivariateDifferentiableOptimizationAlgorithms/src .
+Open a terminal in .julia/v0.6/UnivariateDifferentiableOptimizationAlgorithms/src .
 In order to install all necessary packages, run `include("install.jl")`.
 Now to produce the different performance profiles, you simply need to includes one the different scripts: `include("testcompare-1D.jl")`,